xiongnemo/sqlite-afl/README.md

   2.  cd into ~/afl and type "make"

-  3. Create a subdirecctory ~/afl/sqlite
+  3. Create a subdirectory ~/afl/sqlite

   4.  cd into ~/afl/sqlite and open this repository: fossil open ~/repos/afl-sqlite.fossil